nus-cs2103/website-base/admin/tools.md

 ## Tool: Intellij IDE

-You are recommended to use [Intellij IDEA](https://www.jetbrains.com/idea/) for module-related programming work.
-While the use of Intellij is not compulsory, note that module materials are optimized for Intellij.
+You are recommended to use [Intellij IDEA](https://www.jetbrains.com/idea/) for course-related programming work.
+While the use of Intellij is not compulsory, note that course materials are optimized for Intellij.

 <box type="warning" seamless>